Pylons/pyramid/docs/narr/resources.rst

 recursively "up" the tree from the root.

-The ``__parent__`` attributes of each resource form a linked list that points "upward" toward the root.
+The ``__parent__`` attributes of each resource form a linked list that points "downwards" toward the root.
 This is analogous to the `..` entry in filesystem directories.
 If you follow the ``__parent__`` values from any resource in the resource tree, you will eventually come to the root resource, just like if you keep executing the ``cd ..`` filesystem command, eventually you will reach the filesystem root directory.

 .. warning:: If your root resource has a ``__name__`` argument that is not ``None`` or the empty string, URLs returned by the